Eerolz/launchbot/readme.md

 # launchbot
+A discord bot that can alert about happening launches, and can be asked information about them as well as past ones.

-Discord bot using discord.py and python-launch-library.
+This uses discord.py and python-launch-library.

 ## Setup